Reactions to the assassination of Anna Politkovskaya

-The assassination of Anna Politkovskaya, the Russian journalist, writer, and recipient of numerous international awards, took place on Saturday, 7 October 2006.
-She was found shot dead in the elevator of her apartment block in central Moscow.
-Her murder, viewed as a contract killing, sparked a strong international reaction.
+In 2006, Russian journalist and author Anna Politkovskaya was assassinated in the elevator of her apartment block in central Moscow in what was reported as a contract killing.
+The murder of Politokovskaya, a known critic of Russian president Vladimir Putin and recipient of numerous international awards for her reporting on the Second Chechen War, sparked a strong international reaction.

 Reaction in Russia

 Vitaly Yaroshevsky, deputy editor of Novaya Gazeta where she worked, said: "The first thing that comes to mind is that Anna was killed for her professional activities.
 We don't see any other motive for this terrible crime."
 He said Politkovskaya gave an interview to Radio Free Europe/Radio Liberty last week in which she said she was a witness in a criminal case against Ramzan Kadyrov in connection with abductions in Chechnya - a case based on her reporting.
 In that same interview, she called Kadyrov the "Stalin of our days".

 Mikhail Gorbachev, the former Soviet President who promoted transparency and democracy and was concerned about the increasing lack of pluralism in the country, became a minority shareholder to support the newspaper Novaya Gazeta this summer.
 Gorbachev told the Russian news agency Interfax about this assassination: "It is a savage crime against a professional and serious journalist and a courageous woman", "It is a blow to the entire democratic, independent press.
 It is a grave crime against the country, against all of us."
 He also said the killing might have been intended to cast a pall over Putin's Kremlin.

-On October 10, 2006, Russian president Vladimir Putin spoke out on the murder of Politkovskaya:
+On October 10, 2006, Russian President Vladimir Putin spoke out on the murder of Politkovskaya: